-Moreover, the trading experience offered by an international stock market like Hong Kong where the dominant participants are international professional institutional investors is valuable to Mainland domestic investors, especially the retail investors.
+Moreover, the trading experience offered by an international stock market like Hong Kong where the dominant participants are international professional institutional investors will be of value to Mainland domestic investors, especially the retail investors.
 Professional investment strategies in a mature market are usually based on stock fundamentals, and economic and industrial factors.
-These are crucial in balancing the short-term speculative trading behavior of Mainland retail investors.
+These would help balancing the short-term speculative trading behavior of certain Mainland investors.
 Southbound trading experience is therefore expected to help nurture the maturity of the Mainland investor base.

 Apart from secondary market trading, connectivity in the primary market, i.e. the initial public offering (IPO) market, can be offered under the model subject to regulatory approval, allowing investors on either market to subscribe for IPOs in the other market.
 Products to be covered in the future (subject to regulatory approval) may also extend to bonds, commodities and risk management tools including equity derivatives, RMB interest rate and currency derivatives.
 In fact, in view of the successful implementation of the Stock Connect scheme, a more imminent issue is to meet the needs of investors for hedging their cross-border stock portfolios.
 In the Mainland, investors are allowed to trade Hong Kong stocks but there are no Hong Kong index/stock futures and options for hedging.
 Similarly in Hong Kong, there is also the lack of A-share hedging tools like A-share index futures and options.
-While the related derivatives on either market may be included in the Mutual Market model in the future, before that investors may consider using proxy instruments in their home markets.
+Related derivatives on either market may be included in the Mutual Market model in the future.